DeutscheSoft/AWML/doc/source/introduction.rst

 -----------------

-In AWML protocol backends can be thought of conceptually as remote devices or or as some kind of backend parameters.
+In AWML protocol backends can be thought of conceptually as remote devices or as some kind of backend parameters.
 Backends are essentially parameters which can be accessed using some unique address.
-If a backend is registered and given a name its parameters can be referenced by components in parameter bindings.
+If a backend is registered and given a name, its parameters can be referenced by components in parameter bindings.

 Backends can either be created and registered using the :ref:`BackendComponent` or using the global functions :ref:`registerBackend`.
 Then a parameter with